 - A collection of reference works (Encyclopedias, dictionaries, almanacs, plus much more).

 - Computer/Internet access

-- 30 thin clients/computers as well as 10 laptops (for in-library use) on the Dublin Campus, all with Internet access.
+- 30 computers plus 10 laptops (for in-library use) on the Dublin Campus, all with Internet access.
 Wi-Fi is available.
-An additional computer is for sight-impaired patrons.
+An additional computer is available for sight-impaired patrons.

 - Reserve Collections, selected periodically by instructors, for specific classes to utilize in the library.